 |MACRS System||Depreciation Method||Convention||Convention||Class||Month of Quarter Placed in Service||Table|

-When looking at the MACRS depreciation tables below, each column should have all factors sum to 100.
+When looking at the MACRS depreciation table below, each column should have all factors sum to 100.

-Before proceeding with the tables, you need to make sure you select the correct depreciation rate table.
+Before proceeding with the printable MACRS depreciation table, you need to make sure you select the correct depreciation rate table.
 To do this, you will need to know the following information for the asset in question:

 - Type of property being depreciated – Residential rental, nonresidential rental, all other property